-Now, I already had discussed what Hecate is all about in "The Lord of Sirius" Chapter, but in the 2nd Chapter is where I go into detail about the Gods of the Tuathe'.
+Now, I already had discussed what Hecate is all about in "The Black God" Chapter.
 It's basically the same as what Sir Godfrey Higgins had stated of these deities being Black in complexion.
 Based from Book 1 page 136 states this:

 "....The ancient name, as we have said, was Sir, or Siri, the same as O-sir, or Osiris, who was al- ways black ; after whom it was called, and by whom was meant the sun.
 Thus it was called the river of the sun, or the river sun, or the river of Osiris — as we say, the river of the Amazons, or the river Amazon."
 (Sirius)